tmpr/tmpr.github.io/zola/content/_index.md

 🍃🌿🌑🔮🍂🌌🌳➕🌕🌿🔍🌲➖💻🌾🌙✖️🍂🌿🔮🖥️📊

 Welcome to my academic webpage.
-I work on theoretical computer science, focusing on complexity theory, algorithms, and computational learning.
+I work on theoretical computer science, focusing on complexity theory, algorithms and logics.